Lifestyle Changes For Neuroprotection and Cognitive Well-Being

 In this article, we will delve into evidence-based strategies that are backed by interdisciplinary research.

-These actionable tips will not only benefit your own mental health but also enable you to better serve others around you.
+These actionable will not only benefit your own mental health but also enable you to better serve others around you.

 We will explore how staying socially connected and challenging your mind with mental exercises play a crucial role in maintaining sharp cognitive skills.